M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Event-Registration-And-Entry-Points/index.md

 	// The following line would throw an exception ("The object cannot be accessed, because it is not ready."):
 	// shellFrame.ShowMessage("A shell frame was created");

-	// Update global scope variable to point to new shell frame. g_shellFrame = shellFrame;

 	// Register to be notified when the shell frame is started.
 	// This time pass a reference to the function to call when the event is fired. shellFrame.Events.Register(
 		Event_Started,
-		handleShellFrameStarted );
+		getShellFrameStartedHandler(shellFrame) );
 }

-function handleShellFrameStarted()
+function getShellFrameStartedHandler(shellFrame)
 {
-	/// <summary>Handles the OnStarted event for an IShellFrame.</summary>
+	/// <summary>Returns a function that handles the OnStarted event for an IShellFrame.</summary>

+	return function()
+	{
-	// The shell frame is now started and can be used.
-	// Note: we need to use the global-scope variable. g_shellFrame.ShowMessage("A shell frame is available for use.");
+		// The shell frame is now started and can be used. shellFrame.ShowMessage("A shell frame is available for use.");
+	}
 }
 ```